Education and Research Center (ERC) Regional

 March 17, 2017 in 1690 and 1680 SPH I

-This regional symposium is sponsored by ERCs at the University of Michigan, the University of Cincinnati, and the University of Illinois at Chicago.
+This regional research showcases the latest occupational health and safety research and is sponsored by ERCs at the University of Michigan, the University of Cincinnati, and the University of Illinois at Chicago.

 1 p.m.-2:30 p.m. in 1690 SPH I